getampt/docs/data.md

 const result = await data.get("foo");
 ```

-In addition to retrieving a single key, you can also retrieve items by providing the collection namespace name with a colon and a `*` as a wildcard.
+In addition to retrieving a single key, you can also retrieve items by providing the collection namespace followed by a colon and a `*` as a wildcard.

 ```javascript
 const result = await data.get("my-namespace:*");